Niha002/1_Release_Tagmentation/Tagmentation Bins and GC%/ReadMe.md

 	TGTTACTGCCTGACGGACGCGCCGG GTCGAGGGTGGCTGGAACGGTGTCGCCAGCGATCCCGCGTACGGCGGCCAGGGCCTGCCGCACTCGCTGGGTCTGCTGCTCAGCGAGATGATCGGCTCCAC
 	TCACCCCGCAACTGGGCATGGAGTT TCCCCAGGAGGTCGACTTCAAGGCGGTCTACGCCAGTTGCTCGGTGTTCTGCGAGCAGGTGCACAGCCCGGAACAGGCGCGCCGGGTGCTGGCCCTGGCCT

+### Before Run:
-Before Run: Line 9 in the main.py file
+Line 9 in the main.py file
-    	    Place the name of your dat file within "" as shown with open("1_Data_SRR8526281_R1.ext.dat", "r") as fileInput:
+Place the name of your dat file within " " as shown
+>  with open("1_Data_SRR8526281_R1.ext.dat", "r") as fileInput:

-Code:
+### Code:
-	Step 1 : Get sequences within the range of interest Step 2 : Quality control Consider only 23bp discard sequences that arent complete Step 3 : Matlab run no identifiers and another set with unique identifiers[genome_read_number] Step 4 : GC% calculation using Biopython
+1. Step 1 : Get sequences within the range of interest
+1. Step 2 : Quality control Consider only 23bp discard sequences that arent complete
+1. Step 3 : Matlab run no identifiers and another set with unique identifiers[genome_read_number]
+1. Step 4 : GC% calculation using Biopython
-	Step 5 : basic statistics for the GC% calculation Step 6 : Creating bins for GC% in increments of 5
+1. Step 5 : basic statistics for the GC% calculation
+1. Step 6 : Creating bins for GC% in increments of 5

+### Output:
-Output: Each of the steps will have its own txt file and with its output for the demo file given here.
+Each of the steps will have its own .txt file and with its output for the demo file given here.

             Step 1 : 1_Size.txt
                         ATAGGCT GTCTTGTCTTGCTTGC
                         CGCGGCA CGCCGGCACCGCCGTG
                         CGCAACA GAGCCAGTGCGAAAGC
                         TGGTATC CGCCAGGGCCACCCCG

 	        Step 2 : 2_Sequence.txt
 	                    ATAGGCTGTCTTGTCTTGCTTGC
                         CGCGGCACGCCGGCACCGCCGTG
                         CGCAACAGAGCCAGTGCGAAAGC
                         TGGTATCCGCCAGGGCCACCCCG

 	        Step 3 : 3a_Filter_Output.txt
 	                        >SeqID_1
                              ATAGGCTGTCTTGTCTTGCTTGC
                             >SeqID_2
                              CGCGGCACGCCGGCACCGCCGTG
                             >SeqID_3
                              CGCAACAGAGCCAGTGCGAAAGC
                             >SeqID_4
                              TGGTATCCGCCAGGGCCACCCCG

                         7_Demo_unbinned_Matlab.txt
                            ATAGGCTGTCTTGTCTTGCTTGC
                            CGCGGCACGCCGGCACCGCCGTG
                            CGCAACAGAGCCAGTGCGAAAGC
                            TGGTATCCGCCAGGGCCACCCCG

 	        Step 4 : 4_GC%.txt
                             Sequence_ID	GC%	    Sequence
                         0	SeqID_1	    48.0	ATAGGCTGTCTTGTCTTGCTTGC